About the Farm

 Other CSA programs in our area include the Arkansas Valley Organic Growers (AVOG) and the Buying Club at Hunt or Gather.

 We’re ready to put in orders for the beef cows that will help keep the farm’s pastures in good health, and provide a quality product for beef lovers come November.
 This year, Patrick will graze the cows on the pastures at Pinello Ranch.

 These hormone-free, antibiotic-free cattle spend the last six months of their lives helping us develop healthy pastures through intensive, rotational grazing.
 The cows are moved daily to fresh pasture to ensure adequate forage, consistent impact, and to prevent overgrazing.
 The cows are harvested in late October and processed at the Ranch Food Direct processing facility in Colorado Springs.
 Beef can be purchased in bulk or individual cuts.
 We are taking orders now for quarter, half, and whole cows.
 Find out more.

 Living Close to Home: Urban Homesteading and Sustainability Classes

-Interested in a more sustainable lifestyle?
-Venetucci Farm has introduced a new series of lectures, classes and events called the Living Close to Home Series.
-Join us for a full slate of classes, including Chicken Butchering, Making Goat Cheese, Raising Backyard Chickens and Guided Birding Hikes.
+Venetucci Farm now offers lectures, classes and events called the Living Close to Home Series.
+Our full slate of classes include: Chicken Butchering, Making Goat Cheese, Raising Backyard Chickens and Guided Birding Hikes.
 If you enjoy being part of the creative process behind food, these “Living Close to Home” classes are for you.
 Find out more.